View the complete 2023-2024 curriculum guide here.

 Honors U.S. Government and Politics

-This course examines the constitutional background of the United States government.
+This course examines the constitutional background of the United States government, as well as its institutions, political beliefs, political parties, interest groups and civil rights issues.

 Human Anatomy and Physiology